 There are numerous blackout tents to find on the market, and we’ve done the heavy lifting to round up the best of the bunch.
 Join us as we work our way through our picks!

-In a hurry?
-Here are 4 best blackout tents in 2021:
+- In a hurry?
+Here are the best blackout tents in 2021:

 This dark room tent from Quechua is the best choice for the value and the overall design.
 It’s a pop-up tent with a freestanding structure, which means it’s incredibly easy to set up and put back in the bag.

 Check out the video below on how to properly set up the Quechua Fresh and Black tent!

 According to Quechua, this tent blocks out 99% of sunlight and is cooler under high temperatures than a standard tent.
 That’s all thanks to the combination of the dark material on the inside and light gray material on the outside.
 It can be so dark inside that you might lose your grasp on the time of the day!